- Publication 80 - Introductory Material

 The following are important dates and responsibilities.
+The dates listed here haven’t been adjusted for Saturdays, Sundays, and legal holidays (see the TIP next).
+Pub.
+509, Tax Calendars (for use in 2020), adjusts the dates for Saturdays, Sundays, and legal holidays.
 See section 8 for information about depositing taxes reported on Forms 941-SS, 943, and 944.
 See section 11 for information about depositing FUTA tax.
-Also see Pub.
-509, Tax Calendars.
+Due dates for forms required for health coverage reporting aren’t listed here.
+For these dates, see Pub.
+509.

 If any date shown next for filing a return, furnishing a form, or depositing taxes falls on a Saturday, Sunday, or legal holiday, the due date is the next business day.
 The term "legal holiday" means any legal holiday in the District of Columbia.
 A statewide legal holiday delays a filing due date only if the IRS office where you’re required to file is located in that state.
 However, a statewide legal holiday doesn't delay the due date of federal tax deposits.
 See Deposits Due on Business Days Only in section 8.
 For any filing due date, you’ll meet the "file" or "furnish" requirement if the envelope containing the return or form is properly addressed, contains sufficient postage, and is postmarked by the U.S. Postal Service on or before the due date, or sent by an IRS-designated PDS on or before the due date.
 See Private delivery services under Reminders for more information.